 Approximately more than 50 years old, the “Pender Island Recreation and Agricultural Hall Association” became a non-profit society in 1971.
 The far-sighted Association supported recreational endeavours of all kinds.
 Part of its objective at that time was to create a Community hall for the Pender Islands.

-In the early ‘80s, the C.R.D. put $50,000 into building a full sized gym at the school in return for community usage of the gym and a ‘community room’.
+In the early ‘80s, the C.R.D. put $50,000 into building a full sized gym into the new school that was being built in return for community use of the gym and a ‘community room’.
 P.I.R.A.H.A. was the C.R.D.’s (and Pender’s) representative in the ‘Joint Use Agreement’ with the School District, for the scheduling of Pender Island’s community indoor recreation.

 When the new school was completed in 1983, the Crown granted the Old School property (now the Auchterlonie Centre) to P.I.R.A.H.A. for ‘recreational purposes’.
 In the early ‘90s the Pender Island Library Association spearheaded the construction of Pender’s new library on this property.

 Shortly after this, taking up the inspiration of Islands Trustee, Bob Allison, P.I.R.A.H.A.’s Hall Steering Committee started looking for a site for a community hall.
 Land was donated by Karl Hamson in the mid nineties and the community started raising money and building the hall, completing it in the year 2000.

 After the ‘Joint Use Agreement’ at the school expired in a 1996 C.R.D. bylaw, P.I.R.A.H.A. continued as the agency for administering the C.R.D.’s recreational funding.

 Today P.I.R.A.H.A.’s exciting mandate is to manage two properties with four buildings, used for community recreation purposes, to raise the money to run and equip the community hall, to create recreational programming and to book and organize events.